wxnnvs/upload/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the DO WHATEVER THE FUCK U WANT LICENSE

+(leaving a mention would be nice tho)